-For most UK-based start-ups setting up a business is quick, cheap and easy.
-In fact it’s just about possible to set up a business in a day!
+For most UK-based start-ups setting up a business is quick, cheap, and easy.
+In fact, it’s just about possible to set up a business in a day!
 If you know what line of business you want to start, you’ve been thinking about it for ages, you’ve read the books, done the courses… then maybe now is the time to ‘do’ it?

 Step 2.
 Sort out insurance cover